Environmental concerns could halt construction at Florida's 'Alligator Alcatraz' immigration jail

-MIAMI (AP) — Construction of a makeshift immigrant detention center in the Florida Everglades dubbed “ Alligator Alcatraz ” could be halted indefinitely as a federal judge considered Wednesday whether building on sensitive wetlands violated environmental laws.
+MIAMI (AP) — The fate of a makeshift immigrant detention center in the Florida Everglades dubbed “ Alligator Alcatraz ” hung in the balance on Wednesday as a federal judge considered whether building on sensitive wetlands violated environmental laws.

-Last week, U.S. District Judge Kathleen Williams ordered a 14-day halt on additional construction at the site while witnesses testify.
+Last week, U.S. District Judge Kathleen Williams ordered a 14-day halt on additional construction at the site while witnesses testified at a hearing, part of a lawsuit seeking to halt operations and further construction.
 The temporary order doesn’t include any restrictions on law enforcement or immigration enforcement activity.

-The first phase of “Alligator Alcatraz” opened in July atop a lightly used, single-runway training airport.
-Less than 1,000 detainees were being held there as of last week, and it's designed to eventually hold up to 3,000 detainees.
+The judge concluded a multi-day hearing on Wednesday without making an immediate decision on whether to issue a preliminary injunction.

 President Donald Trump toured the facility last month and suggested it could be a model for future lockups nationwide as his administration races to expand the infrastructure necessary for increasing deportations.